Reloaded-Project/Reloaded.Hooks-rs/docs/dev/arch/arm64/code_relocation.md

 ## Branch (Conditional)

 **Purpose**:
 The `Bcc` instruction in ARM architectures performs a conditional branch based on specific condition flags.
-This function modifies the `Bcc` instruction's encoding to adjust for a new memory location, making it apt for relocation or code injection.

 **Behavior**:
 The Branch Conditional instruction is rewritten as:
 - BCC
 - BCC <skip> + [B]
 - BCC <skip> + [MOV to Register + Branch Register]

 `<skip>` means, invert the condition, and jump over the code inside [] brackets.